-- 6.5 The employer provides an additional employer superannuation contribution.
-The additional employer superannuation contribution is the same rate provided under clause D7 in one of the following: - (a) the ACT Public Sector Administrative and Related Classifications Enterprise Agreement 2018-2021 while it is in force; or - (b) the ACT Public Sector Administrative and Related Classifications Enterprise Agreement 2021-2022 on its commencement. - 6.6 In respect of a person, appointed to an office mentioned in clause 2.1 of this Determination, who is not a CSS or PSS member or appointed to or engaged by the Territory before 30 June 2006 and has maintained continuous employment with the Territory: - for each pay period the person contributes 3% or more of their base remuneration to their nominated superannuation fund in the form of employee contributions (either in pre or post tax dollars), the Territory will contribute an additional 1% employer superannuation contribution pro-rata per pay above the entitlement in clause 6.5, based on the person's gross fortnightly OTE (or other methods where prescribed by the nominated superannuation fund rules). - 6.7 If the legislated minimum Superannuation Guarantee rate mentioned in clause 6.4 of this Determination is increased, it will be absorbed by the additional employer contribution provided in clause 6.5, but will not affect the entitlement in clause 6.6. - 6.8 The value of the employer's superannuation contribution must not be paid in cash to a person appointed to an office mentioned in clause 2.1 of this Determination.
+- 6.5 A person, appointed to an office mentioned in clause 2.1 of this Determination, is entitled to the enhanced employer contribution superannuation arrangements that apply to an SES member in the ACT public sector under associated arrangements. - 6.6 The employer provides an additional employer superannuation contribution.
+The additional employer superannuation contribution is the same rate provided under clause D7 in one of the following: - (a) the ACT Public Sector Administrative and Related Classifications Enterprise Agreement 2018-2021 while it is in force; or - (b) the ACT Public Sector Administrative and Related Classifications Enterprise Agreement 2021-2022 on its commencement. - 6.7 In respect of a person appointed to an office mentioned in clause 2.1 of this Determination, who is not a CSS or PSS member: - for each pay period the person contributes 3% or more of their remuneration to their nominated superannuation fund in the form of employee contributions (either in pre or post tax dollars), the Territory will contribute an additional 1% employer superannuation contribution pro-rata per pay above the entitlement indicated in clause 6.6, based on the person's gross fortnightly OTE (or other methods where prescribed by the nominated superannuation fund rules). - 6.8 If the legislated minimum Superannuation Guarantee rate mentioned in clause 6.4 of this Determination is increased, it will be absorbed by the additional employer contribution provided in clause 6.6, but will not affect the entitlement in clause 6.7. - 6.9 The value of the employer's superannuation contribution must not be paid in cash to a person appointed to an office mentioned in clause 2.1 of this Determination.